Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 Requires language proficiency in DrowA cord of tough, stretchy webbing extends from your palm, attaching itself to a target you can see within range.
 An unwilling target can make a DEX Save to avoid this effect, or can remove it as an action with a successful STR (Athletics) check made against your spell save DC.
-At Higher Levels.
-The range increases by 30 for every slot level above 2.
+**Using a Higher-Level Spell Slot.** The range increases by 30 for every slot level above 2.
 - **Classes**: Artificer, Druid, Ranger, Sorcerer, Warlock, Wizard *(Source: CS)*